mobizt/FirebaseClient/README.md

 The TinyGsm modem should be defined at the same level of `GSMNetwork` and `AsyncClientClass` as it will be used internally by reference.

-See [this example](examples/App/NetworkInterfaces/GSMNetwork/GSMNetwork.ino) for using TinyGSMClient with the library.
+See [GSMNetwork example](examples/App/NetworkInterfaces/GSMNetwork/GSMNetwork.ino) for using TinyGSMClient with this library.

 - `GenericNetwork`

-This type of network class is for all networking interfaces with some specific channels or ports e.g. Ethernet Module, WiFI Module, Bluetooth Module, NB-IoT module, and LoRa Module that have the internet access ability.
+This type of network class works with all networking interfaces with some specific channels or ports e.g. Ethernet Module, WiFI Module, Bluetooth Module, NB-IoT module, and LoRa Module that have the internet access ability.

-Since the interface class APIs are variety, the class constructor parameters are the basic callbacks required for network control and network status as following.
+Since the interface class APIs are variety, the class constructor parameters are the basic callbacks required for network control and network status as in the following.

 ```cpp
 GenericNetwork::GenericNetwork(<net_connect_callback>, <network_status_callback>)